KarolinaMot/GI-blog-post/_site/index.md

 <img src="assets/images/IrradianceData.png">

 The final step is querying the irradiance.
 Again, the sdk does not provide a shader, but the sample project does have a compute shader for this, so I heavily based mine off of it.
 It is important to note that one does not need to complete this step with a compute shader, as this can be done with a pixel shader.
 That said, I was on a time crunch, therefore I decided that referencing an already made shader would be easier than researching how could I use a pixel shader for this.
-Unfortunately, something I only realised later into the project, is that a GBuffer is needed when performing this step with a compute shader, which I did not until this point.
+Unfortunately, something I only realised later into the project, is that a GBuffer is needed when performing this step with a compute shader, which I did not have until this point.
 Nevertheless, I quickly created 3 more textures, into which I rasterized the normals, vertex positions and albedo - the only data that the shader needs.
 Once I had all the “ingredients”, writing the shader was not difficult.

 After debugging on Pix and making sure all the resources were being bound correctly, and carefully adjusting the probes, I finally got the irradiance data saved in the appropriate texture.
 Once this was done, all I had left to do was sum it with the direct lighting.
 These are the results: